-8 902 4.gean.org TNC24: Rennes, France 10-14 June 2024 thc24 AM NUT - PROGRAMME - SUBMIT REGISTER VISIT - PARTNERS CONTACT US ORDINGS PHOTOS PROGRAM ME PLAN YOUR T NC With over 50 sessions, 2 of interviews with ses 20 partners, 17 demos, 2 sion chains, BoF and Side Lightning Talk sessions Meeting organisers and and 2 plenaries it can be Partners we hope to giv hard to work out what to e you an early insight to h see.
-With our podcast s telp you plan your TNCI eries Integrated Support of Large Scale Research Inst Research has become more techno skills to master their domain of scie logical than ever, not for the sake of technol nce and at the same time setup and operate logy but because answ computational and va ering complex question lidation tools. ns requires complex Int eractions of software ar td hardware.
-Such that a single researcher or even a traditional team cannot have the Witnessing this general trend, the European Strategy Forum on Research Infrastructures (ESFR) [https://ww fostering collaboration, promoting wesfrieul] aims to supply Europe with infras open science, and rationalizing costs. tructures that support ground breaking resea rch.
+8 902 4.gean.org TNC24: Rennes, France 10-14 June 2024 thc24 AM NUT - PROGRAMME - SUBMIT REGISTER VISIT - PARTNERS CONTACT US ORDINGS PHOTOS PROGRAM ME PLAN YOUR T NC see.
+With our podcast s telp you plan your TNCI eries Integrated Support of Large Scale Research Inst logical than ever, not for the sake of technol nce and at the same time setup and operate ns requires complex Int eractions of software ar td hardware.
+Such that a single researcher or even a traditional team cannot have the Witnessing this general trend, the European Strategy Forum on Research wesfrieul] aims to supply Europe with infras open science, and rationalizing costs. tructures that support ground breaking resea rch.
 In a nutshell, long-t erm funding is provided to build, operate, and s upport infrastructures that are central to research.
 Hence, Interestingly, even though the field services. of application of the research instruments m ight be drastically diffe erent (if not orthogonal) all such instruments re ly on complex hardware Acomputing systems th at are interconnected and : hare some common needs and NRENs and GEANT provide plethor obptimal) solutions are chosen. a of services, from low level high speed links to Trust & Identity serv vices or security.
 Howev ver, when it comes to pu t all the bricks together each instruments has t o re-invent the wheel and w e can see that often internal (sub- With this BoF we would like to start package all critical and common se the discussion on how GEANT and NRENs c rvices of the infrastructure. ould help in providing a well unified set of serv ices that are the core o f research infrastructure a, regardless of their do main of application.
-One co uld see it as a first thought on how to 09:00 - 10:30 CEST Les Dorto Chairs: Bartosz Belter (PSNC).
-Dam ins en Saucez (Inria) Community Hub 11:00 - 12:30 La Nef 11:00 - 12:30 Le Grand Auditorium 11:00 - 12:30 Les Dortoirs 11:00 - 12:30 Le Réfectoire 11:00 - 12:30 DEMONSTRATIONS Community Hub 10 Community Hub 12:30 - 14:00 session Where networks and security cellide SESSION Leading the Way, SESSION Connecting the DEMONSTRATIONS Community Hub 11 SESSION T&I on the Fly With and security collide Planet uuy Le Réfectoire Le Grand Auditorium Community Hub Les Dortoirs
+One co uld see it as a first thought on how to 09:00 - 10:30 CEST Les Dorto Chairs: Bartosz Belter (PSNC), Dam Community Hub 11:00 - 12:30 La Nef 11:00 - 12:30 Le Grand Auditorium 11:00 - 12:30 Les Dortoirs 11:00 - 12:30 Le Réfectoire 11:00 - 12:30 DEMONSTRATIONS Community Hub 10 Community Hub 12:30 - 14:00 SESSION Where networks and security collide SESSION Leading the Way, Shaping the future SESSION Connecting the Planet DEMONSTRATIONS Community Hub 11 SESSION T&I on the Fly With Guy Le Réfectoire Le Grand Auditorium Community Hub Les Dortoirs